DevOps Engineer

 Reality

 DevOps is a cultural and technical transformation.
-While system administration is part of the skill set, DevOps also involves development practices, automation, CI/CD design, infrastructure as code, and close collaboration with software teams.
-The role requires understanding both sides of the development-operations divide.
+System administration is part of it, but DevOps also involves development practices, automation, CI/CD, infrastructure as code, and close collaboration with software teams.

 Myth